Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 series of entropy stages and measure how performance degrades.
 The helper progresses through ``baseline``, ``latency_spike``, ``io_cpu_strain``, ``schema_drift`` and ``chaotic_failure`` presets, each introducing additional latency, resource pressure or data corruption.
+The function accepts a ``workflow_id`` and automatically loads the associated steps from ``WorkflowDB``.
 For every stage the sandbox records the scenario's ROI, the associated resilience score and how far the ROI falls from the baseline run.

 Supplying a :class:`ForesightTracker` records these measurements with ``compute_stability=True`` so the tracker stores per‑stage ROI/resilience